setrar/ca/labs/1-rars/README.md

 1. Add label `m1` and instructions to subtract 1 from `t2` (add -1).
    Assemble and execute.
    What is the new `tc(t2)`?
-   This is a last kind of overflow situation: the result of the addition of 2 negative numbers is wrong because it does not fit on 32 bits.
+   This is another kind of overflow situation: the result of the addition of 2 negative numbers is positive because it does not fit on 32 bits.

 ### Right shifts as a way to divide by powers of 2